Golden Mile Complex

 The third floor of Golden Mile Complex houses a number of religious goods and occult stores.
 It’ll be easy to spot these stores as most of them have joss sticks and mini altars at their entrances, and they sell a range of items which supposedly bring good fortune.

-Good thing the Seventh Month is over, otherwise you might be scared off by the dim corridor lighting and go bolting back where you came from.
+Good thing the Seventh Month is almost over, otherwise you might be scared off by the dim corridor lighting and go bolting back where you came from.

 Stores like Siam.Ink The Thai.Amulet Shop sell religious goods such as talismans and amulets